mongodb/docs/source/core/replication.rst

 ``0``, has a priority of ``0`` so that it cannot become primary and will delay replication by 3600 seconds, or 1 hour.

+TODO: keep this here.

 Typically delayed nodes useful for preventing or recovering from various kinds of human error.
-Such errors may include inadvertently deleted databases or a botched application upgrade.
-Consider the following parameters when determinging the amount of slave delay to
+Such errors may include inadvertently deleted databases or botched application upgrades.
+Consider the following factors when determining the amount of slave delay to
-configure:
+apply:

-- Ensure that the length of the delay is equal to or greater than your maintenance window(s).
+- Ensure that the length of the delay is equal to or greater than your maintenance window.

 - The size of the oplog is sufficient to capture *more than* the number of operations that typically occur in that period of time.

+TODO: do we talk about sizing the oplog anywhere?

 .. seealso:: ":js:data:`members.slaveDelay`" and ":ref:`Replica Set
    Reconfiguration <replica-set-reconfiguration-usage>`."